 - Second Disbursement upon completion if project is over $5,000

 2022 Good Neighbor Fund grants

-The University of Minnesota will make up to $64,000 available in total grant funds for the year 2020 from the Good Neighbor Fund endowment.
+The Stadium Area Advisory Group board approved $80,000 available in total grant funds for the year 2022 from the Good Neighbor Fund endowment.
 We encourage applications for projects that reflect the long-term purpose of the U of M Good Neighbor Fund, which is to promote the beauty, stability, vitality, and security of the communities adjacent to the University of Minnesota’s Twin Cities campus.

 Eligible applicants must be member organizations of the University of Minnesota Stadium Area Advisory Group, and must be duly organized and incorporated and have systems in place to ensure financial accountability.
 Member organizations of the Stadium Area Advisory Group are: